lunbun/magnetic-vm/README.md

 # magnetic-vm
-Experimental AOT compiling JVM with LLVM.
+Experimental AOT-compiling JVM using LLVM.

 This is an old project of mine from 2022; it is no longer actively developed.